julesvcode/mg-url-encoder/README.md

 # mg-url-encoder
- A URL Encoder for CDN
+MG URL Encoder - A URL Encoder for CDN